wikindx/wikindx/release/README.txt

    $ cd release
    $ php make.php

+   The layout created by this scripit matchs exactly the layout of FTP.

-2. Create a X.Y.Z directory in the archives directory of the SourceForge Wikindx Project FTP.
-E.g. /home/pfs/project/wikindx/archives/X.Y.Z
+2. Without overwriting files already online, upload the content of release/X.Y.Z/files in the /home/pfs/project/wikindx/ directory of the SourceForge Wikindx Project FTP.

-3. Upload to archives/X.Y.Z FTP directories all files and folders created in the X.Y.Z/package directory by the packaging script make.php.

-4. Create a X.Y.Z directory in the downloads directory of the SourceForge Wikindx Website FTP.
+3. Without overwriting files already online, upload the content of release/X.Y.Z/cus in the /home/project-web/wikindx/htdocs/cus directory of the SourceForge Wikindx Project FTP.
-   E.g. /home/project-web/wikindx/htdocs/downloads/X.Y.Z

-5. Upload to the new FTP directory the X.Y.Z/package/components/components.json file for the component update server.
-   E.g. /home/project-web/wikindx/htdocs/downloads/X.Y.Z/components.json

-6. Update the WIKINDX TEST DRIVE website and check if nothing bad append before publishing to directories that are not archives.
+4. Update the WIKINDX TEST DRIVE website and check if nothing bad append before publishing to directories that are not archives.
 If things go wrong, correct and redo the release from the begining.

-7. Create a X.Y.Z directory in the root directory of the SourceForge Wikindx Project FTP.
-E.g. /home/pfs/project/wikindx/X.Y.Z

-8. Remove all files and folders of the current_release FTP directory of the SourceForge Wikindx Project FTP.
+5. Remove all files and folders of the current_release FTP directory of the SourceForge Wikindx Project FTP and upload the content of release/X.Y.Z/files/X.Y.Z instead.

-9. Upload to X.Y.Z and current_release FTP directories all files and folders created in the X.Y.Z/package directory by the packaging script make.php.

-10. On the Files section of the Wikindx SourceForge pages, go in directory X.Y.Z, display details of the wikindx_x.y.z.zip file, select it as the default download for all systems (Link: Select all) and save.
+6. On the Files section of the Wikindx SourceForge pages, go in directory X.Y.Z, display details of the wikindx_x.y.z.tar.bz2 file, select it as the default download for all systems (Link: Select all) and save.

-11. If an old A.B.C version should no longer be highlighted, remove its A.B.C folder of the SourceForge Wikindx Project FTP.
-The automatic update for the A.B.C version will continue to work because it uses the copy of the archives/A.B.C folder, which has not been deleted.
+7. If an old A.B.C version should no longer be highlighted, remove its A.B.C folder of the SourceForge Wikindx Project FTP.
+The automatic update for the A.B.C version will continue to work because it uses the copies of the archives/ folders, which have not been deleted.

 V. Announce